Creating Hashable and Unhashable Objects in Python

 Unhashable Objects

-If we want to suppress hash support, we can include __hash__ = None
+If we want to suppress hash support, we can include __hash__ = None in the class definition.

 class A: __hash__ = None a = A() print(hash(A)) # 71517693211 print(hash(a)) # TypeError: unhashable type: 'A'